What Is the Best Way to Have My Vehicle Fuel System Maintained?

-Last month, we discussed the operation of the fuel system and a couple of emission systems that are related to this fuel system and how the Evaporative Emissions System works.
-Your vehicle's computer is programmed to warn of any type of leak in this system.
-A loose gas cap or a pin-sized hole in one of the lines can cause your check engine light to illuminate.
+In the article last month, we discussed the operation of the fuel system and a couple of emission systems that are related to this fuel system.
+We ended discussing how the Evaporative Emissions System works.
+The computer in your vehicle is programmed to warn of any type of leak in this system.
+Little things like a loose gas cap or a pin prick size hole in one of the lines can cause your check engine light to illuminate.
 The computer will store the code indicating that a leak is recognized, but then it needs to be located and repaired.

 The best way to maintain your fuel system is listed below:

-If your vehicle has an in-line fuel filter, replace it about every 15,000 miles or annually.
-A plugged fuel filter can cause a restriction that can damage the fuel pump.
+If your vehicle has an in-line fuel filter, that should be replaced about every 15,000 miles or on an annual basis.
+A plugged fuel filter can cause a restriction that can cause damage to the fuel pump.

-Have the fuel system cleaned every 2 years or 20,000 to 30,000 miles to keep the fuel injectors clean.
-This helps lower emissions, increases the longevity of the fuel injectors and improves performance and gas mileage.
+It is recommended to have a fuel system cleaning service performed about every 2 years or 20,000 to 30,000 miles to keep the fuel injectors clean.
+This helps lower emissions, increase the longevity of the fuel injectors and improve performance and gas mileage.

-If your check engine light comes on, have it diagnosed and repaired ASAP.
+If your check engine light comes on, it is recommended to have it diagnosed and repaired ASAP.

 Maintaining the fuel system of your vehicle is pretty simple and fairly inexpensive.
 Having a professional with the proper equipment perform these services are crucial in the maintenance of todays vehicles.
 Happy Motoring!